 Orange County Arrest Records and Warrant Search

-If the police fail to make an arrest, the warrant becomes an outstanding warrant.
+If the police fail to make an arrest, the warrant becomes outstanding.
 Orange County outstanding warrants do not lose their validity.
 They still allow any law enforcement agent to arrest a person at any given moment.
 For this reason, it is highly recommend making sure your name or the name of someone you come in contact with on a daily basis (an employee, a nanny you have hired for your children or even a neighbor) does not appear in police records.

-Basic guidelines for a warrant search
+Basic Guidelines for a Warrant Search

-Performing an arrest search
+Performing an Arrest Aearch

 To conduct an Orange County arrest records search, you should refer to the county's Correction Department.
-The Inmate Records Management has an online inmate search tool.
-Their database is updated on a regular basis every 30 minutes.
-In case you have any question, you can contact them via the telephone at 407-836-3400.
-Their email is OCCDRecords@ocfl.net.
-You can also visit them.
-Their address is 3723 Vision Blvd., Orlando, FL 32839.
+Their website has an online inmate search tool (https://netapps.ocfl.net/BestJail/Home/Inmates) which is updated on a regular basis every 30 minutes.
+In case you have any question, you can contact them via the telephone at 407-836-3400, send them an email to email@example.com or pay them a visit at 3723 Vision Blvd., Orlando, FL 32839.

-Where can you access Orange County Public Records?
+Where Can You Access Orange County Public Records?